nadavmatalon/student-directory/README.md

 ##Application Description

-The sudent directory is a ruby script for managing the list of students enrolled in the "May 2014" course at Makers Academy.
+The sudent directory is a ruby script for managing the list of students enrolled in different courses (aka "cohorts") at Makers Academy.

-The purpose of this script is to enable users to create a list of the students enrolled to the course, input data about the sutdents (not yet implemented), as well as load & save the list to an indepent csv file.
+The purpose of this script is to enable users to create a list of enrolled students, input various details about them (first name, last name, cohort month & cohort year), as well as load & save the list in an indepent csv file.

 ##General Instructions